kckenneth/softlayer/application.md

 __Synopsis__

    This is a walk through for how to set up softlayer via CLI.
 You need to install Docker in your local computer.
-The procedure will not be covered in this procedure.

 __Softlayer__